lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 ![Feature-fusion](../../_media/paper-large-scale-contrastive-language-audio-retraining-with-feature-fusion-feature-fusion.png)

+More information below.

 ### 3. [Keyword-to-Caption Augmentation](../../permanent/keyword-to-caption-augmentation.md)

-Since the [Audioset](Audioset) dataset only has keywords and labels paired with audio, they use a T5 model provided by the [keytotext](https://github.com/gagan3012/keytotext) library to create captions from these keywords.
+Since the [Audioset](https://research.google.com/audioset/) dataset only has keywords and labels paired with audio, they use a T5 model provided by the [keytotext](https://github.com/gagan3012/keytotext) library to create captions from these keywords.

 They also add a de-biasing step to convert references to "woman" or "man" to "person".